-Wilderness First Aid is Center for Wilderness Safety's most popular course, creating a solid foundation in the basics of backcountry & wilderness medical care.
+Wilderness First Aid is by far our most popular course, creating a solid foundation in the basics of backcountry & wilderness medical care.
 Originally taught as 'mountain & woods first aid' in 1975, this was the first course of its kind in the United States, upon which all backcountry medicine courses are now based.

-This 36-hour class is offers a more thorough discussion of a larger variety of topics and more hands-on practice for students than a typical wilderness first aid class.
-Normally taught over three full days, this course follows the recommended curriculum set forth by the Wilderness Medical Society, and has additional topics added to it which CWS feels are important, such as group leadership and communication.
+This 36-hour class is offers a more thorough and larger variety of topics plus far more hands-on practice for students than a typical WFA class.
+Taught over three full days, this intensive course offers additional topics which CWS feels are important, such as group leadership, communication, etc.

-This intensive 72-80 hour course is specifically designed for outdoor educators, adventure guides, Search And Rescue professionals, as well as others who are in a position of leadership in an outdoor setting, or individuals who want a higher level of emergency medical training due to extended back-country trips or expeditions.
+This intensive 72-80 hour course is specifically designed for professionals such as outdoor educators, guides, SAR and others who are in a position of leadership in an outdoor setting as well as for those who simply want a higher level of emergency medical training for extended backcountry trips and expeditions.

-This 5-day intensive course is designed for those holding current EMT-Basic certification (sate or National Registry), and is very fast paced.
-The course is will build upon the advanced knowledge of patient care of the EMT & will introduce wilderness protocols and procedures that are significantly different from those taught in urban settings.
+This 5-day intensive course is designed for those holding current EMT certification (state or NR) and is very fast paced.
+Building upon the advanced knowledge of patient care of the EMT, this course includes wilderness protocols and procedures that are significantly different from those taught in urban settings.

 We require a minimum of 8 to 12 students in order to sponsor a wilderness medicinecourse (depending upon location).